tiagox/spa-exercise/README.md

 docker-compose up
 ```

-Access to http://localhost:8080 and that sould be all!
+Access to http://localhost:8080 and that should be all!